ZakirMaradzhapov/GroupChat_GUI/README.md

 There is a possibility for users to send private messages to each other.
 It is done this way:
 On client side sending message: /private to username_here message_content.
 If private message is sent, only destination user gets its content (sender of the letter is also noted)

+All the chat history is stored in a separate sqlite database in file format.
+GUI is implemented using tkinter standard library.